resibots/limbo/docs/tutorials/basic_example.rst

             uselib='BOOST EIGEN TBB LIBCMAES NLOPT',
             use='limbo')

-For this example, we will optimize a simple function: :math:`-{(5 \times x - 2.5)}^2 + 5`, using all default values and settings.
+For this example, we will optimize a simple function: :math:`-{(5 * x - 2.5)}^2 + 5`, using all default values and settings.
 If you did not compile with libcmaes and/or nlopt, remove LIBCMAES and/or NLOPT from 'uselib'.

 To begin, the ``main`` file has to include the necessary files, and declare the ``Parameter struct``: